hololinked-dev/thing-control-panel/README.md

 A Scrum workflow is followed for development.
 You can take a issue, we will assign a timeline/sprint and review it once the sprint is over.
 Of course, as an individual contributor there is no need to follow this as its all free work, but it will help us to keep track of the issues and features.

-Meeting date: TBD, once every month, to be started in April 2025.
+Meeting date: once every month, started in April 2025, see details [in organization info](https://github.com/hololinked-dev/#monthly-meetings).

 Feel free to also propose new ideas or add more WoT ops.
 There are also similar projects available from Web of Things community.